 Take the train nearest to 10:00 from London Bridge to Penshurst or Leigh as appropriate.

 The intended lunch pub for all but the two Short Walks is the attractive Rock Inn (01892-870296) in the hamlet of Hoath Corner, after 6¼ km on the Main Walk or 7½ km on the alternative start from Leigh.
-This out-of-the-way pub has some outside seating at the front and a small back garden, but at the time of writing its kitchen is being refurbished.
+This out-of-the-way pub has some outside seating at the front and a small back garden, but it had a long spell when it was not serving food so call beforehand if you plan to stop there.

 On the Main and Circular Walks there are two options for tea in Penshurst.
 In the centre of the village the Fir Tree House (01892-870382) tearoom has a large garden and is open from 2.30-6pm, but is closed on Mondays (except Bank Holidays, when it is closed the following Tuesday; it might also be closed on other weekdays in winter).
 A good alternative is the Porcupine Pantry (01892-870307), situated just outside the main entrance to Penshurst Place and open to non-visitors; it has indoor and outdoor seating and is open daily to 6pm.

-On the Reverse Walk the Tulip Tree (01892-871504) in Burghesh Court, behind the Chiddingstone Stores, is a popular tearoom which is open daily to 5pm.
-On days when Chiddingstone Castle is open you are spoilt for choice, as you can visit its equally good Victorian Tearoom (01892-870347) and explore the grounds without necessarily paying to visit the house.
+There are also two good places in Chiddingstone on the Reverse Walk.
+The Tulip Tree (01892-871504) in Burghesh Court, behind the Chiddingstone Stores, is a popular tearoom which is open daily to 5pm.
+On days when Chiddingstone Castle is open you can visit its equally good Victorian Tearoom (01892-870347) and explore the grounds without necessarily paying to visit the house.

 Out: (not a train station)